About Capitol Day

 Representing the entire state is very important as well, so sessions regularly address all regions of the state.

 In 2019, a panel of economic developers from across the state shared what economic developers in their region need to succeed.
-Marty Fittante, CEO, InvestUP, Birgit M. Klohs, President & CEO, The Right Place, Inc., and Barry I. Matherly, CEcD, FM, HLM, CEO, Detroit Regional Chamber shared what they need from their legislators during the current legislative session in order to continue attracting business and jobs to their region.
+Marty Fittante, CEO, InvestUP; Birgit M. Klohs, (then) President & CEO, The Right Place, Inc.; and Barry I. Matherly, CEcD, FM, HLM, (then) CEO, Detroit Regional Chamber shared what they need from their legislators during the current legislative session in order to continue attracting business and jobs to their region.

 If you would like to hear more about Capitol Day, please contact MEDA.
 Conference information typically becomes available in October and registration typically opens up in early February of each year.